srl-labs/learn-srlinux/docs/blog/posts/2023/srlinux-pygments.md

 With this information, you can pick up the Tokens and the corresponding colors to make your syntax highlighting style to match your design ideas.

+## Summary

+Making a simple custom highlighter for Pygments turned out to be an easy job.
+The only prerequisite - is familiarity with regular expressions, and Pygments handles the rest.

+I am quite happy with the result and plan to fine-tune the parsers based on users' feedback.
+Likelty, there is a bunch of important keywords we will discover in the CLI snippets worth highlighting.

+You can check the [EVPN Layer 2 Tutorial](../../../tutorials/l2evpn/intro.md), where snippets have been fixed to use the `srl` highlighting style.

+!!!tip
+    Make sure to [subscribe](../../subscribe.md) to receive email/rss notifications when new blog posts are published.

 [srl-pygments-repo]: https://github.com/srl-labs/srlinux-pygments
 [mkdocs-material]: https://squidfunk.github.io/mkdocs-material/
 [pygments]: https://pygments.org/